As travelers, we can all use hotel hacks to save money.

 Let’s get to it!

-16 Clever Ways to Save Money During Your Hotel Stay
+16 Clever Hotel Hacks Save Money During Your Stay

 In-house breakfast is one of the biggest money drains during a hotel stay.
 At a decent establishment, you can easily spend more than $15 per person, per day, once you add in tax and tip.

 So, try to stay at hotels that have free breakfast, such as Hampton Inns.
 And learn from my mistakes and don’t tell yourself that even if the hotel lacks free breakfast, you’ll just walk down to the cheap diner nearby.
 Unless you’re the kind of person that for sure does that, you’ll probably just wind up eating (and paying for) the hotel’s breakfast, out of convenience.